YungSwalay/www.isabellewyse.rocks/README.md

 a lot like you're reading now.

 And that's because all webpages are is just text written in very a special way!
-That's how we code the whole internet!
+That's how we code the whole internet (You can see the text that makes any page by "right-clicking" your mouse on that page and then clicking the "View page source" option.
+Try it on this page)!
 All the code that Uncle Charlie used to make your card can be found and viewed in this public GitHub repository.
-Take a look through it and see if you can see what it's doing.
+Take a look through it and see if you can see what it's doing, you might be surprised at what you can tell.
 I might even be able to show you how to change it to say what you want!

 And finally if you've read this far, have your Mom or Dad text me the following code for the rest of your christmas present...9f32de.
 Don't tell your sister!
 You each need to do